 To make the Operating Procedures conform with federal or local law or regulation

-To make the Operating Procedures conform with USATF, Inc. Bylaws or Operating Regulations
+To make the Operating Procedures conform with USATF, Inc. or USATF Pacific Association Bylaws or Operating Regulations

 To make the Operating Procedures conform with USATF, Inc. Rules of Competition